“Be Consistent” – This is one of the most popular blogging success mantras we read and hear day after day.

-Your post timing and how often you posts are two important factor for your blog traffic.
-In past 5 years of blogging, there were times when I was in-consistent with blog publishing time, and some time skipped publishing posts on a given day, Apart from immediate traffic loss effect, I could see the effect on returning visitors due to in-consistent publishing.
-In 2013, I followed a different strategy for publishing where my target was:
+In my past five years of blogging, there have been times when I was inconsistent with my blog publishing times, and sometimes I skipped publishing posts on a given day.
+In addition to the effect of immediate traffic loss , I could see the negative effect on returning visitors due to inconsistent publishing.

-In your case, you need to figure out the best scheduling option for yourself, according to your resource and time availability.
-Someday, you feel like you are in writing marathon and write 4-5 articles on a given day, and would like to publish them as soon as possible.
-This works for time-sensitive blog posts, but when you are working on ever-green or not so time-sensitive articles, create a posting schedule for yourself.
+Like me, some days you may feel like you are involved in a writing marathon and you write 4-5 articles in one day, and you would like to publish them as soon as possible.
+This works for time-sensitive blog posts, but when you are working on your evergreen status or if you are producing articles which are not time-sensitive, you can – and should – create a posting schedule for yourself.

 A good place to start is by analyzing the archive of your past posts, and figuring out how many posts you publish in a month’s time.
 If you publish 10 posts per month, for example, use a gap of 3 days for publishing new content.

 Once you are clear about the number of minimum posts you wish to publish in a given time-frame and the posting schedule you will be following, it is time to work on content and relevancy, and complete a schedule based on your content planning.
 This will not only help you to publish your content in a timely manner, but it will also ensure that you stick to your niche, and live up to your readers’ expectations.